semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You do not need to use all the command line options of the `sem create notification` command when creating a new notification.
 However, the `--projects` as well as the `--slack-endpoint` options are mandatory.
-The former specifies the list of Semaphore 2.0 projects that will be included in that notification and the latter specifies the URL for the Incoming WebHook that will be associated with this particular notification.
+The former specifies the list of Semaphore 2.0 projects that will be included in that notification rule and the latter specifies the URL for the Incoming WebHook that will be associated with this particular notification rule.
 All `--branches`, `--pipelines` and `--slack-channels` are optional.

 If the `--slack-channels` option is not set, the default Slack channel that is associated with the specified Incoming WebHook will be used.
-If you want to test notifications, you might need to create a new Slack channel for that purpose.
+If you want to test notifications, you might need to create a dedicated Slack channel for that purpose.

 Additionally, the values of `--branches`, `--projects` and `--pipelines` can